Delia-biu-aotoman/duplicate_image_deleter/README.md

 It also shows information like which image is larger and their resolution so you can decide whether to delete one, neither, or both of them.

-# Performance

-This is optimized to be as fast as possible and can detect all duplicates in a collection of >40K images on a typical hard drive in under 200 seconds.
-For a more reasonable collection of 1000 images, it will detect all duplicates in 7 seconds.

-After the first time it is run with a folder, it will cache some results, which makes it roughly 10 times faster.

 # Usage

 ```./find_matches.py "/path/to/target/folder"```